grpc/proposal/A74-xds-config-tears.md

 ### Changes in xds Resolver

-We will introduce a new component called the XdsDependencyManager, which sits in between the xds resolver and the XdsClient.
+We will introduce a new subcomponent in the xds resolver called the XdsDependencyManager, which sits in between the xds resolver and the XdsClient.
 The XdsDependencyManager will watch all xDS resources, resolving dependencies between them, and returning a complete configuration to the xds resolver only once all necessary dependencies have been obtained.
 For example, if the XdsDependencyManager receives an updated route configuration that refers to a new cluster, it will start a watch for the new cluster.
 If that cluster requires a new endpoint resource, it will start a watch for that endpoint resource.
 Only once it has all necessary resources will it return a new configuration to the xds resolver.

 The XdsDependencyManager will be passed the listener resource name when it is instantiated, and it will immediately start a watch for that